How to Fix WordPress Navigation Menu Appearing Under Admin Bar

 Need Help Fixing Display Issues on WordPress Site?

-Our 24/7 WordPress Support Services can troubleshoot and resolve CSS conflicts, plugin issues, and more to keep your site running smoothly.
+Our 24/7 WordPress Support Services can troubleshoot and resolve CSS conflicts, plugin issues, and more to keep your site running smoothly and efficiently.

 Solution 1: Hide the Admin Bar in User Profile